 An anterior cruciate ligament (ACL) tear is most commonly seen in footballers, netball players and skiers, but can occur in a range of sporting environments.
 Most ACL tears occur when the athlete lands from a height, or from rapidly pivoting or decelerating.

 The anterior cruciate ligament (ACL) is one of four strong ligaments connecting the bones of the knee.
 The ACL provides stability to the knee, limits rotational movements and reduces stress across the knee joint.
 It restricts excessive forward movement of the lower leg bone in relation to the thigh bone.

-- landing from a jump into the air e.g. football
+- Landing from a jump into the air e.g. football

-- pivoting or decelerating suddenly e.g. netball What do I feel?
+- Pivoting or decelerating suddenly e.g. netball

-- You may hear a popping sound
+- An audible popping sound

 What can I do?